Skip to main content

 Variable Scope and Nested Functions

-In Python, where a variable is defined determines where it can be accessed.
-This is called scope.
+In Python, where a variable is defined determines where it can be accessed — this concept is called scope.

-Functions can also be nested, meaning one function can exist inside another.
+Functions can also be nested, meaning one function is defined within another.

 1. Local vs Global Scope

-Variables defined inside a function are local.
-They only exist while the function runs.
+Variables defined inside a function are local — they only exist while the function is running.

-Variables defined outside any function are global and can be used throughout the script.
+Variables defined outside any function are global and can be accessed throughout the entire script.

 Local vs Global Scope